blueambr/create-next-app-extended/README.md

 4. `npm run dev`
 5. Navigate to your localhost address
    (default is http://localhost:3000/)
+6. `npm run build` to create a build for production
+7. `npm run start` to run the production build

-For more info visit the [Next.js Getting Started section](https://nextjs.org/docs/getting-started).
+For more info visit [Next.js Getting Started](https://nextjs.org/docs/getting-started).

 P.S.
-Don't forget to remove extra info like keywords, repository, etc. from `package.json`.
+Don't forget to remove extra info like keywords, repository etc. from `package.json`.

 ## What is this?